 In case your aim is to sell flight tickets, you need to secure either an Airline Reporting Corporation Number (ARC) or a Billing and Settlement Plan identifier (BSP) distributed by IATA.
 The former is required to sell inside the USA and the latter – in other parts of the globe.
 Companies which don’t have either of the mentioned accreditation might want to consider operating via a host agency.
 This is a frequent practice for multiple legal entities to use Sabre connection of a single established organization having all the required accreditations and APIs in place.

-Companies focusing on non-ticketing sales might optionally require to hold a formal travel industry recognition.
+Companies focusing on non-ticketing sales might optionally require holding a formal travel industry recognition.
 It can be ARC’s Verified Travel Consultant (VTC) number or IATA’s Travel Industry Designator Service (TIDS) code.
 But in this case is also an option to use host agency codes.

 Once all business aspects are settled we come to the most challenging part – integration.
 Below is some advice from our tech team on how to better run the integration and avoid hiccups along the way.